catzy007/tealinux-dynamic-wallpaper/README.md

-# Dynamic-Wallpaper for tealinuxOS
+# Dynamic-Wallpaper for TealinuxOS
-bash approach to dynamic wallpaper for tealinuxos and other XFCE4 based os like xubuntu. dynamic wallpaper can get data from [api](https://aladhan.com/prayer-times-api#GetTimingsByCity) that used to sync corresponding sun and moon time to image.
+Bash approach to dynamic wallpaper for tealinuxos and other XFCE4 based os like xubuntu. dynamic wallpaper can get data from [api](https://aladhan.com/prayer-times-api#GetTimingsByCity) that used to sync corresponding sun and moon time to image.

-# dependency
+# Dependency
 * curl `sudo apt install curl`
 * jq `sudo apt install jq`
 * libgtk3 `sudo apt install libgtk-3-dev`